MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. note::

-    Gene catologs and collections of MAGs are often used to infer abundance of microorganisms in metagenomic samples, however none are comprehensive and will miss some (the majority) members of the microbial community.
+    Gene catologs and collections of MAGs are often used to infer abundance of microorganisms in metagenomic samples, however none are comprehensive and will miss some members (the majority) of the microbial community.
 It is important to estimate what percentage of the microbial community is represented in a gene catalog or a collection of MAGs.
 This is evaluated using mapping rates: number of mapped reads (after alignment and filtering, as described in :ref:`Profiling`) divided by total number of quality-control reads.

 .. important::

     Per-cell normalization.
-Metagenomic profiles should be normalized to relative cell numbers in the sample by dividing the gene abundances by the median abundance of 10 universal single-copy phylogenetic marker genes (MGs).
+Metagenomic profiles should be normalized to relative cell numbers in the sample.
+This can be achieved by dividing the gene abundances by the median abundance of 10 universal `single-copy phylogenetic marker genes (MGs)_`.

+.. _single-copy phylogenetic marker genes (MGs): https://doi.org/10.1038/nmeth.2693

 -----
 MAGs
 -----

 The Holy Grail of metagenomics is to be able to assemble individual microbial genomes from complex community samples.
-However assemblies with short read assemblers fails to reconstruct complete genomes.
+However, short-read assemblers fail to reconstruct complete genomes.
 For that reason, binning approaches have been developed to facilitate creation of Metagenome Assembled Genomes (MAGs).

 MAG reconstruction algorithms have to decipher which of the scaffolds generated during  :ref:`Metagenomic Assembly` belong to the same organism (refered to as bin).
 While different binning approaches have been described, here we use MetaBAT2_ for MAG reconstruction.
 As shown in the figure below, MetaBAT2_ uses scaffolds' tetranucleotide frequencies and abundances to group scaffolds into bins.